DucManhPhan/DucManhPhan.github.io/_posts/2020-05-07-understanding-about-one-to-many-relationship-with-jpa.md

 1. The difference between **orphanRemoval** parameter and **cascade.REMOVE** parameter

-    Assuming that we have the one-to-many relationship between FootballClub and Player, it can be described in the below code.
+    Assuming that we have the one-to-many relationship between `FootballClub` and `Player`, it can be described in the below code.

     ```java
     public class FootballClubEntity {